weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

       "moduleConfig": {
         "text2vec-cohere": {
-          "model": "large", // <== defaults to large if not set "truncate": "NONE" // <== defaults to RIGHT if not set }
+          "model": "large", // <== defaults to large if not set "truncate": "RIGHT" // <== defaults to RIGHT if not set }
       },
       "properties": [